This page contains affiliate links. Please read our disclosure for more info.

 There is no formal parking, but visitors leave their vehicles along the roadside.

-The 10-minute trail is downhill—it is steep and uneven and can be slippery, so watch your step.
+The 10-minute Secret Beach Trail is downhill—it is steep and uneven and can be slippery, so watch your step.

-Swimming conditions can vary here.
+Swimming conditions vary.
 Even in the summer months, strong currents can be present, and there are no lifeguard stations.
 Do not swim here in the winter as it will be too dangerous.

 Secret Beach is perfect for those wanting a lazy day of sunbathing and leisurely strolls.